2-8-0+0-8-2: United Kingdom

-The London & North Eastern Railway (LNER) owned a single Class U1 Garratt, built by Beyer, Peacock & Company in 1925.
+The London and North Eastern Railway (LNER) owned a single Class U1 Garratt, built by Beyer, Peacock & Company in 1925.
 It was designed by Nigel Gresley for banking coal trains over the Worsborough Bank, a steeply graded line in South Yorkshire and part of the Woodhead line.
 The Class U1 was both the longest and the most powerful steam locomotive ever to run in the United Kingdom.